andreas19/salmagundi/README.md

 Library with a collection of some more or less useful functions.

+This includes encryption, decryption, configuration, helpers for console/terminal input, string and file utilities.

-For more information visit the [documentation](https://andreas19.github.io/salmagundi/overview.html).
+For more information see the [documentation](https://andreas19.github.io/salmagundi/overview.html).